Kyuu-Ji/htb-write-up/tenten/write-up-tenten.md

 sudo /bin/fucking bash
 ```

-It does start a session with root and can read the flag!
+It does start a session with root and we can read the flag!